mythaxis/mythaxis.github.io/content/issue-23/The Sedona House.md

 Thrills.
 For the moment, I chose to look forward to a nice dinner.
 But while that was being prepared at length, and while Tharaspas was no doubt laying an esoteric table of his own somewhere for later, I took advantage of a few hours convenience to hop behind the wheel and buzz my prize into Sedona and back, entrusting it to the overnight attentions of the most resilient looking bank in town.
 If there was one thing I’ve learned in my years in the field, it’s not to consider any artefact claimed until you’ve got it where the last owner can’t lay their hands on it again.

+&nbsp;

-Tharaspas rapidly advanced his plans.
+{{<glyph>}}T{{</glyph>}}haraspas rapidly advanced his plans.
 We gathered that evening for a princely feast, lavished upon us by a host who gave no thought to counting pennies.
 It was rich, exotic, saucy stuff, much of which I couldn’t identify, but it tasted wonderful and I slopped up all I could hold.

 He served caviar, the rare Kaluga variety, he boasted.
 I hate caviar, but I ate it anyway, just to say I did.
 I still hated it, the first helping and the second.
 I washed down that, and the rest of the sumptuous meal, with a bucketful of pricey wine, quaffed from a crystal goblet, the elixir fetched from private stocks aged over a century.